 This argument around the original source files and who they should belong to would have been put to bed quickly had there been a contract.
 The freelancer could have referred to the copyright clause in the contract to show what was agreed to by the client.

-Contracts can be useful in these types of situations to diffuse arguments and make things like copyright ownership black and white.
+Contracts are useful for diffusing arguments because they make things like copyright ownership black and white.
 I can’t emphasise this enough.
 Contracts won’t completely eliminate problems, but they can help to get everyone on the same page and nip issues like this in the bud so that they don’t escalate.

-Unfortunately, in this situation it has escalated and the client has threatened to hire somebody else to redesign the work and recover the cost of this from the freelancer.
+Unfortunately, with no contract it has enabled the situation to escalate.
+The client has threatened to hire somebody else to redesign the work and recover the cost of this from the freelancer.

 This is a common claim we see at With Jack and the freelancer has asked what action they can take to rebuke this attack.
 I mentioned it already, but a signed contract would have been the simplest option.

-The contract could have been referred to to show what was agreed to going into the project.
+To show exactly what was agreed to going into the project the freelancer could have simply referred to the contract.
 Since that doesn’t exist, let’s look at how professional indemnity insurance could help in this situation.

 All situations are different and assessed on a case-by-case basis, but typically the insurer wouldn’t just give the client whatever they’re asking for.
-The insurer would enter into negotiations with the client and try to get the best outcome possible.
+The insurer would appoint the freelancer a team of legal experts to enter into negotiations with the client and try to get the best outcome possible.

-To recap, here's what to do if arguments ensue about copyright ownership:
+Here's what to do if arguments between you and your client ensue about copyright ownership: